christian-posta/christian-posta.github.io/_posts/2018-08-10-application-safety-and-correctness-cannot-be-offloaded-to-istio-or-any-service-mesh.md

 ![](/images/end-to-end/layers-camel.png)

-Other frameworks include [Spring Integration](https://spring.io/projects/spring-integration) and even a interesting new programming Language from WSO2 called [Ballerina](https://ballerina.io)
+Other frameworks include [Spring Integration](https://spring.io/projects/spring-integration) and even a interesting new programming Language from WSO2 called [Ballerina](https://ballerina.io).
+Mind you, it's nice to reuse existing patterns and constructs, especially if they exist and are mature for your language of choice, but none of these patterns *require* you to use a framework.

 ## What about smart endpoints dumb pipes
-So with respect to microservices, a friend of mine posed a question regarding the catchy but simplistic "smart endpoints and dump pipes" phrase regarding microservices and how does "making the infrastructure smarter" affect that premise:
+So with respect to microservices, []a friend of mine posed a question regarding the catchy but simplistic](https://twitter.com/bibryam/status/1026429379587567616) "smart endpoints and dump pipes" phrase regarding microservices and how does "making the infrastructure smarter" affect that premise:

 ![](/images/end-to-end/twitter.png)